-Upon receipt of a Financial Sanctions Notice (See Annex 1), advising of an addition of a person/entity to the consolidated list, and if you know or have reasonable cause to suspect that such a person or entity is your client, targeted financial sanctions must be taken against the person or entity without delay.
-This means that immediately all persons, natural and legal within the TCI must take action to the freezing of funds and economic resources or other assets of designated persons or entities and you are prohibited from making funds, financial services or economic resources available directly or indirectly, wholly or jointly, for the benefit of designated persons and entities; entities owned or controlled, directly or indirectly, by designated persons or entities; and persons and entities acting on behalf of, or at the direction of, designated persons or entities.
+This means that all persons, natural and legal persons within the TCI, must immediately take action to the freezing of funds and economic resources or other assets of designated persons or entities.
+At this stage, persons are also prohibited from making funds, financial services or economic resources available directly or indirectly, wholly or jointly, for the benefit of designated persons and entities; entities owned or controlled, directly or indirectly, by designated persons or entities; and persons and entities acting on behalf of, or at the direction of, designated persons or entities.
+An asset freeze does not involve a change in ownership of the frozen funds or economic resources, nor are they confiscated or transferred to the Governor for safekeeping.

 The freezing action will extend to all funds or other assets owned or controlled directly or indirectly by a designated person or entity or funds or other assets of a person who is acting on behalf of or at the direction of a designated person or entity.
-If you know or have 'reasonable cause to suspect' that you are in possession or control of, or are otherwise dealing with, the funds or economic resources of a designated person you must take the freezing action and submit a Terrorist Property Report16 to the FIA, in accordance with AML/CFT laws and make a report the Governor unless there is an exemption in the Sanctions Orders or the TAFA that can be relied upon or you have received a licence from the Governor.
+If you know or have 'reasonable cause to suspect' that you are in possession or control of, or are otherwise dealing with, the funds or economic resources of a designated person you must take the freezing action and submit a Terrorist Property Report9 to the FIA, in accordance with AML/CFT laws and acting under a delegation from the Governor, unless there is an exemption in the Sanctions Orders or the Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020 that can be relied upon or you have received a licence from the Governor.

-"Reasonable cause to suspect" refers to an objective test that asks whether there were factual circumstances from which an honest and reasonable person should have inferred knowledge or formed the suspicion.17 In making the assessment of suspicion you may consider your knowledge of the customer or client's business, financial history and background.
-Reasonable grounds or suspicion will also depend on your own internal compliance regime, assessment, evaluation and Customer Due Diligence (CDD) information.18
+"Reasonable cause to suspect" refers to an objective test that asks whether there were factual circumstances from which an honest and reasonable person should have inferred knowledge or formed the suspicion.10 In making the assessment of suspicion you may consider your knowledge of the customer or client's business, financial history and background.
+Reasonable grounds or suspicion will also depend on your own internal compliance regime, assessment, evaluation and Customer Due Diligence (CDD) information.11